holoyan/python-data-validation/README.md

 The field under validation must be less than or equal to a maximum value.

+The field under validation must be instance of dict.

+### gt:other_field

+The field under validation must be greater than the given field.
+The two fields must be of the same type.

+### gte:other_field

+The field under validation must be greater than or equal to the given field.
+The two fields must be of the same type.

-### numeric
+### lt:other_field

-The field under validation must be numeric.
+The field under validation must be less than the given field.
+The two fields must be of the same type.
-(Finds whether a variable is a number or a numeric string)

-### integer
+### lte:other_field

-The field under validation must be an integer or integer string
+The field under validation must be less than or equal to the given field.
+The two fields must be of the same type.

 ## Extending Validator